 - Write a short essay analyzing your final, disassembled product.

-- Submit your work by the end of the day on September 23, 2020 (see instructions below)
+- Submit your work before class on September 21, 2022 (see instructions below)

 Words and speech bubbles removed